-TPG Specialty Lending, Inc. ("TSLX" or the "Company") is a Delaware corporation formed on July 21, 2010.
+Sixth Street Specialty Lending, Inc. (formerly known as TPG Specialty Lending, Inc.) (the "Company") is a Delaware corporation formed on July 21, 2010.
 The Company was formed primarily to lend to, and selectively invest in, middle-market companies in the United States.
 The Company has elected to be regulated as a business development company ("BDC") under the 1940 Act.
 In addition, for tax purposes, the Company has elected to be treated as a regulated investment company ("RIC") under Subchapter M of the Internal Revenue Code of 1986, as amended (the "Code").
-TSLX is managed by TSL Advisers, LLC (the "Adviser").
+The Company is managed by Sixth Street Specialty Lending Advisers, LLC (formerly known as TSL Advisers, LLC) (the "Adviser").
 On June 1, 2011, the Company formed a wholly-owned subsidiary, TC Lending, LLC, a Delaware limited liability company.
-On March 22, 2012, the Company formed a wholly-owned subsidiary, TPG SL SPV, LLC, a Delaware limited liability company ("TPG SL SPV").
-On May 19, 2014, the Company formed a wholly-owned subsidiary, TSL MR, LLC, a Delaware limited liability company.
+On March 22, 2012, the Company formed a wholly-owned subsidiary, Sixth Street SL SPV, LLC (formerly known as TSL MR, LLC), a Delaware limited liability company.
+On December 9, 2020, the Company formed a wholly-owned subsidiary, Sixth Street Specialty Lending Sub, LLC, a Cayman Islands limited liability company.